fkie-cad/Logprep/README.md

     logprep http://localhost:8081/config/pipeline.yml
     ```

-### Run with getting config from FDA with basic authentication
+### Run with getting config from FDA with oauth2 authentication

+Start logprep by using the oauth2 profile with docker-compose:

+    ```bash
+    docker-compose --profile oauth2 up -d
+    ```

 In order to run logprep with the FDA configuration it is necessary to set the following environment
 variables: